Table of Contents

-Although this verification method looks foolproof, there’s also room for malpractice.
+Although this verification method looks foolproof, there’s also room for manipulation.
 For instance, the attacker can change the transaction ID slightly to create a new transaction.

 Since the sender can’t find the original transaction on the blockchain, the attacker can ask the sender to resend funds and keep the funds from the original transaction.

 These attacks are called transaction malleability, and a SegWit was initially implemented to address this issue.